 Links between the microbiome, immunity and the OCP

 In 2016 gastroenterologist Dr Hamed Khalili published a review of the evidence on IBS and birth control and found a strong link between the microbiome, oral birth control and the body’s immunity.

 “This supports the intriguing hypothesis that the gut microbiome lies at the crossroads of pathways linking exogenous hormone use with innate and adaptive immunity,” Khalili concluded.
 A second study found that if you already have Crohn’s disease, taking the OCP can increase the need for surgery.

 Studies such as this, which look at how antibiotics can make the pill ineffective give clues to how the pill modifies our gut flora, but the truth is we don’t know the exact ramifications yet.
 This study on mice found that long term use of estrogen and estrogen receptor modulating drugs alters the microbes in the gut.
 The authors stated “While the overall diversity of microbiota was not changed significantly, we found that the activities of several bacteria taxa were altered by the estrogen therapy.
 “The levels of several bacteria associated with GUS activity in the gut decreased, including levels of akkermansia,” a family of bacteria believed to have anti-inflammatory properties in humans.”

 This is a space to be watched, but what we do know is that the pill isn’t as inert as we once thought.

 Taking a measured approach

 Too many times we see clients that have been on the pill for years, no partner, simply because they have just always been taking it.
-Another reason for the pill is in the belief that it will ‘regulate’ your cycle.
-What it actually does, it take over you hormonal function, without fixing the underlying issue.
-This means that at a later stage, when you want to have kids or come off of it the issue can still remain.
+Another reason for the pill is the belief that it will ‘regulate’ your cycle.
+What it actually does, it takes over your hormonal function, without fixing the underlying issue.
+This means that at a later stage when you want to have kids or come off of it the issue can still remain.

-Think about your options, because what we do know is that long term OCP use has negative effects on you gut.
+Think about your options, because what we do know is that long term OCP use has negative effects on your gut.